zeying99/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **:information_source: Notes about the command format:**<br>
-* There are three sets of instructions at flashcard, quiz and performance interface.
-The sets of instructions are not mutual. eg: add n/name d/definition cannot be used in quiz and performance interface. <br>
+* There are three sets of instructions for Flashcard, Quiz and Performance interfaces.
+The sets of instructions are not mutual.
+ <br> eg: add n/name d/definition cannot be used in quiz and performance interface. <br>

 * Words in `UPPER_CASE` are the parameters to be supplied by the user. <br>
   e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/Sorting`.